DreamWorks Animation: Paramount distribution (2006–2012)

-Diversification, expansion, and 20th Century Fox distribution (2012–2016)
+Diversification, expansion, 20th Century Fox distribution, and attempted acquisitions by SoftBank and Hasbro (2012–2016)

-In July 2012, DreamWorks Animation won a $155 million bid to acquire Classic Media, which has since been renamed to DreamWorks Classics.
+In July 2012, DreamWorks Animation won a $155 million bid to acquire Classic Media, which has since been renamed DreamWorks Classics.
 In August 2012, DreamWorks Animation formed a joint venture with Chinese investment companies to establish a Shanghai-based entertainment company, named Oriental DreamWorks, to develop and produce original Chinese films and their derivatives.

-According to a Los Angeles Times report, DreamWorks Animation was in talks with Sony Pictures to distribute its upcoming films, such as the 2013 releases of The Croods and Turbo.
+According to a Los Angeles Times report, DreamWorks Animation was in talks with Sony Pictures to distribute its upcoming films, which included the 2013 releases of The Croods and Turbo.
 The report also mentioned a possibility where Sony would handle United States distribution while 20th Century Fox would handle international distribution.
-Renewal of the deal with Paramount was also open, but only with more favorable terms for Paramount (they even offered a one-year extension of the deal, but Katzenberg desired to get a better deal).
-Around the same time, DreamWorks Animation entered talks with Warner Bros. for a potential distribution deal as well, only to be turned down by the studio.
+A renewal of their deal with Paramount was also open, with Paramount seeking to continue charging an 8 percent distribution fee, but Katzenberg sought a lower fee.
+Around the same time, DreamWorks Animation entered talks with Warner Bros.
+Pictures for a potential distribution deal as well, only to be turned down by the studio.

 In August 2012, DreamWorks Animation signed a five-year distribution deal with 20th Century Fox for all territories.
 However, the deal did not include the distribution rights of previously released films, which DWA acquired from Paramount later in 2014.
 Rise of the Guardians (2012) was the last DreamWorks Animation film to be distributed by Paramount, and The Croods became the first DreamWorks Animation film to be distributed by 20th Century Fox.

-On April 11, 2013, DreamWorks Animation announced that it has acquired the intellectual property for the Trolls franchise from the Dam Family and Dam Things.
-DreamWorks Animation, which has "big plans for the franchise", has become the exclusive worldwide licensor of the merchandise rights, except for Scandinavia, where Dam Things remains the licensor.
+On April 11, 2013, DreamWorks Animation announced that it had acquired the intellectual property for the Trolls franchise from the Dam Family and Dam Things.
+DreamWorks Animation became the exclusive worldwide licensor of the merchandise rights, except for Scandinavia, where Dam Things remains the licensor.
 On May 1, Katzenberg and DWA announced their intent to purchase YouTube channel AwesomenessTV, which was finalized later in the month.

 The following month, DWA announced a multi-year content deal to provide 300 hours of exclusive original content to the video on demand Internet streaming media provider, Netflix.
 Part of the intent of the deal was in part to establish a more reliable income for DWA to defray the financial risk of solely relying on the theatrical film market.
-The next day, DWA completed a five-year licensing agreement with Super RTL to start that September for the Classic Media library and the Netflix slate.
+The next day, DWA completed a five-year licensing agreement with Super RTL to start that September for the Classic Media library and the Netflix slate in Germany, Austria and Switzerland.
 With the Netflix and Super RTL deals in place for television, DWA announced executive hiring for its new television group, DreamWorks Animation Television in late July.
-Former Nickelodeon senior executive Margie Cohn became Head of Television for the group.
-In September that same year, DreamWorks announced that it has acquired the television library of London-based Chapman Entertainment with the programs to distributed through DWA's UK-based television distribution operation.
+Former Nickelodeon senior executive Margie Cohn became the head of TV animation.
+In September 2013, DreamWorks Animation acquired London-based Chapman Entertainment's television library, with programs to be distributed through DWA's UK TV operation.